nexmo-se/remote-patient-monitoring/README.md

 # Vonage Video Remote Patient Monitoring Demo App

-Remote Patient monitoring enables Nurses to monitor multiple patients' conditions remotely, and start 1-1 video call with a patient when needed.
+Remote Patient monitoring enables a nurse to monitor multiple patients' conditions remotely, and start 1-1 video call with a patient when needed.

 The app has following roles:
 - A Nurse can: